-In 2023 there will be a referendum, for an Indigenous Voice to Parliament to be enshrined in the Constitution.
+In October 2023 a referendum was held for an Indigenous Voice to Parliament to be enshrined in the Constitution.
+This webpage provided the Tasmanian community with information and resources in the lead up to the vote.

-Here you will find links to information, opinion and perspective on the Referendum from Tasmanian, National and International perspectives that will be curated over coming months with an emphasis on maintaining a collection of critical, balanced and reliable sources.
+The page provides links to information, opinion and perspective on the referendum from Tasmanian, national and international perspectives, reflecting a collection of critical, balanced and reliable sources.

 Voice to Truth